You are here

 Thomas Lord Professor of Engineering in the Edmund T. Pratt, Jr. School of Engineering

-Dr. von Ramm's research interests include diagnostic ultrasound imaging systems, IR imaging, medical instrumentation and their new applications.
+Dr. von Ramm's research interests include diagnostic ultrasound imaging systems, IR imaging, medical instrumentation and

 Ultrasound Imaging.
 The main direction of research is a development of new ultrasonic techniques for better visualization of the human anatomy, improved ultrasonic detection of tumors and other space occupying lesions as well as improved detection and visualization of blood flow.
 Several generations of phased array Ultrasound imaging systems have been designed and constructed in our laboratories to assist the clinical value of various novel Ultrasound imaging techniques.
 Research interests range from basic physics of acoustics and properties of materials required in transducer construction, through the design and construction of advanced imaging systems, to the clinical application and evaluation of new instruments or measurement principles.
 Of particular interest has been the quantization of cardiac function using Ultrasound.